bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 <p class="caption">(\#fig:segDataCorrelogram)Correlogram of the segmentation data set.</p>
 </div>

 The **preProcess** function in [caret](http://cran.r-project.org/web/packages/caret/index.html) has an option, **corr** to remove highly correlated variables.
 It considers the absolute values of pair-wise correlations.
 If two variables are highly correlated, **preProcess** looks at the mean absolute correlation of each variable and removes the variable with the largest mean absolute correlation.

+In the case of data-sets comprised of many highly correlated variables, an alternative to removing correlated predictors is the transformation of the entire data set to a lower dimensional space, using a technique such as principal component analysis (PCA).
+Methods for dimensionality reduction will be explored in chapter \@ref(dimensionality-reduction).

 <!--